 - Pricing, risk evaluation, and/or claims handling rely on modern, open software platforms connected to the insurtech ecosystem (new insurance-specific technology)

 To compete in today’s evolving insurance industry, carriers know they have to provide the speed, agility, accessibility, and ease of use that only digital insurance can deliver.
-This means offering a bevy of services on the customer-facing side of operations – and internally, for that matter – that are entirely online, a sharp deviation from the traditional insurance model.
+This means offering a range of services on the customer-facing side of operations – and internally, for that matter – that are entirely online, a sharp deviation from the traditional insurance model.

 The Digital Insurance Value Chain